dwhiffing/fury/content/aar/mf/mf3_aj/body.md

 planes with those.

 In the midst of all this the Soviet bombers arrive, flying north through Tunisia, and they're dangerously close.
-Scramble\!
+Scramble!
 F-104s go to crazed afterburner dash, and my CAP turns south to violate Tunisian neutrality.
-But then, just as I'm about to activate my task group's radars, the bombers turn about and fly south\!
+But then, just as I'm about to activate my task group's radars, the bombers turn about and fly south!
 Mystified, we continue to patrol...
 (It turns out that what happened was a couple of hours earlier some of my planes carelessly got too close to Tunisian airspace, and provoked some of their F-5s to come out and ID my planes.
 In doing so some of